Table of Contents

 All students must also be medically screened, prior to the first day of class.
-The screening will include a physical examination, TB testing, flu shot, blood tests (titers) which show definitive immunity to communicable disease, and drug and alcohol screening.
+The screening will include a physical examination, COVID vaccine, TB testing, flu shot, blood tests (titers) which show definitive immunity to communicable disease, and drug and alcohol screening.

 Students with qualifying hours in the RN or LVN programs are eligible to undergo examination for the Nursing Assistant certification.